anniehoogendoorn/findAndReplace/README.md

 ##Technologies Used

-JavaScript, jquery, HTML and CSS
+JavaScript, jquery, HTML, CSS and Bootstrap.

 ###Legal